pulponair/koken-xml-sitemap/README.md

 koken-xml-sitemap
 =================
-This is a plugin for the koken cms/image publishing system (http://koken.me/).
+This is a plugin for the Koken cms/image publishing system (http://koken.me/).
 It generates an xml sitemap which can be submited to search engines like Google, Bing etc.

 ##Usage